 Gregory Peck, who starred in Cape Fear (1962), appears as Cady's lawyer.
 Robert Mitchum played Max Cady in the 1962 version, and appears as Lieutenant Elgart.
 Martin Balsam played Mark Dutton in the 1962 version and the judge in this version.

-Both Robert De Niro and Nick Nolte had to alter their physiques for the film because the 6'1", bulky, Nolte is clearly larger than the 5'10", slimmer De Niro.
-Nolte lost a good deal of weight while shooting the film and De Niro bulked up his muscles considerably until De Niro was clearly Nolte's physical superior.
-Interestingly the original Sam Bowden (Gregory Peck) was also slightly taller than the original Max Cady (Robert Mitchum).
+Both Robert De Niro and Nick Nolte had to alter their physiques for the film because the 6'0", bulky, Nolte is clearly larger than the 5'9", slimmer De Niro.
+Nolte slimmed down, losing a good deal of weight, while shooting the film and De Niro bulked up his muscles considerably until De Niro could be seen as Nolte's physical superior.
+Interestingly the original Sam Bowden (Gregory Peck 6'3" at his peak) was also slightly taller than the original Max Cady (Robert Mitchum 6'1" at his peak).

 In the original script, Leigh only met Max Cady at the end.
 Jessica Lange suggested the scene where they talk outside her house be added to the script, because she felt there should be a meeting between the two before the climax.